Jonathan2251/lbd/source/gpu.rst

 - clang: Compile OpenCL to spirv for runtime+driver.
 Or compile OpenCL to llvm, then "SPIR-V LLVM Translator" translate llvm to spirv for runtime+driver.

-- clspv: Compile OpenCL to spirv for tuntime
+- clspv: Compile OpenCL to spirv directly.

 .. _glsl_spirv: